Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Description**: a list of symmetry operations given as general position x, y and z coordinates in algebraic form.
-  Each symmetry operation is described by a string that gives that symmetry operation in Jones' faithful representation (Bradley & Cracknell, 1972: pp. 35-37), adapted for computer string notation.
-  The letters :val:`x`, :val:`y` and :val:`z` that are typesetted with overbars in printed text represent coordinate values multiplied by -1 and are encoded as :val:`-x`, :val:`-y` and :val:`-z`, respectively.
-  The syntax of the strings representing symmetry operations MUST conform to regular expressions given in appendix `The Symmetry Operation String Regular Expressions`_.
-  The interpretation of the strings MUST follow the conventions of the IUCr CIF core dictionary (IUCr, 2023).
-  In particular, this property MUST explicitly provide all symmetry operations needed to generate all the atoms in the unit cell from the atoms in the asymmetric unit, for the setting used.
-  This symmetry operation set MUST always include the :val:`x,y,z` identity operation.
-  The symmetry operations are to be applied to fractional atom coordinates.
-  In case only Cartesian coordinates are available, these Cartesian coordinates must be converted to fractional coordinates before the application of the provided symmetry operations.
-  If the symmetry operation list is present, it MUST be compatible with other space group specifications (e.g. the ITC space group number, the Hall symbol, the Hermann-Mauguin symbol) if these are present.

 - **Type** list of strings
 - **Requirements/Conventions**: